 The common units and the subordinated units are separate classes of limited partner interests in us.
 The holders of units are entitled to participate in partnership distributions and exercise the rights or privileges available to limited partners under our partnership agreement.
+For a description of the relative rights and preferences of holders of common and subordinated units in and to partnership distributions, please read this section and "Our Cash Distribution Policy and Restrictions on Distributions."
 For a description of the rights and privileges of limited partners under our partnership agreement, including voting rights, please read "The Partnership Agreement."